GNU-Ymir/Documentations/en/types/aka.md

 *Contribution* : enable aka on import, with the syntax : `import path aka name`.
-This is already possible, as we can see in the previous example, but needs two line.
+This is already possible, as we can see in the previous example, but needs two lines.